isvlabs/monolith-to-microservices/README.md

+## Monolith to Microservices

+Welcome to the Monolith to Microservices Immersion Day!
+This is a **200-300 level** hands-on lab to give you hands-on experience  hosting an example monolith on [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), and then starting to decompose this into a number of microservices using Docker and the [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/).

+We try to strike a healthy balance between AWS and application level concerns.

+Assumed knowledge:

+- AWS Console & AWS CLI
+- AWS CloudFormation
+- Amazon ECS
+- AWS Elastic Beanstalk
+- Amazon DynamoDB
+- Java application development
+- MySQL database
+- Node.js

 ## Setting up your Development environment

-Prerequisites:
+You'll need the following installed and working on your local machine.
+If you don't have these working in your local environment, you'll need to do this first.

+A working install of:

-- Java (JRE)
+- Java JDK or JRE version 7 or higher
+- Node.js v8.10 or higher
 - AWS CLI tool
 - Git
+- Gradle
 - more...

-We have a bunch of automation and tools ready that you can use for the duration of the lab.
+We have a bunch of infrastructure automation and sample Java and Node.js application code ready for you to use for the duration of the lab.
+We've hosted this on [Github](https://github.com/) for you.

-Browse to, [https://github.com/isvlabs/monolith-to-microservices](https://github.com/isvlabs/monolith-to-microservices) and browse the repository if you haven't already.
+Browse to, [https://github.com/isvlabs/monolith-to-microservices](https://github.com/isvlabs/monolith-to-microservices) and become familiar with the repository if you haven't already.

-Keep this open in a browser tab.
-We'll be using it frequently throughout the lab.
+We'd suggest keeping this open in a browser tab.
+We'll be using and referring to the repository frequently throughout the lab.

 ## Host and launch the Monolith